CSteen57/SteenCorp-AD-Lab/Phases/Phase 3/README.md

 ## 5. Final Network Correction

-I moved DC01 and both workstations from the isolated LAN Segment to a custom NAT-backed `VMnet8`.
+I reconfigured DC01 and both workstations to use the same custom NAT-backed `VMnet8` network.
+In the final design, every virtual machine had a direct connection to `VMnet8` instead of depending on DC01 to route traffic between an isolated LAN Segment and a separate NAT adapter.

 The corrected design used: